Isaiah 58 – The Blessing of True Worship

 v.
 If anyone would insist on the Sabbath, they must also insist on the six-day work week.
 Exodus 20:9, in the command regarding the Sabbath, says Six days you shall labor and do all your work.
 Adam Clarke says on that passage, “He who idles his time away in the six days is equally culpable in the sight of God as he who works on the seventh.”
 (Clarke)

-c.
+i.
 In this chapter, God exposed the emptiness of two religious rituals as practiced in Isaiah’s day: fasting and Sabbath keeping.
 Both of these are expressions of not doing things.
 In fasting, you don’t eat.
 In Sabbath keeping, you don’t work.
-An important aspect to this chapter is showing us that what we don’t do isn’t enough to make us right before God.
+An important aspect of this chapter is showing us that what we don’t do isn’t enough to make us right before God.
 Our walk with God shouldn’t only be defined by what we don’t do.
 What do we do for the Lord?